omotolaamuda-DA/Workforce-Analytics-Dashboard-Python-PowerBI/README.md

-# Employee Data Cleaning & Exploratory Data Analysis with Python
+# 📊 Employee Analytics Dashboard | Python & Power BI

-## Project Overview
+# Project Overview

-This project demonstrates an end-to-end data cleaning and exploratory data analysis (EDA) workflow using Python.
+This project demonstrates an end-to-end employee analytics workflow, combining **Python** for data cleaning and exploratory data analysis with **Microsoft Power BI** for interactive dashboard development and business reporting.

 The dataset contained duplicate records, missing values, inconsistent text formatting, invalid dates, incorrect salary values, and outliers.
-Using Python, Pandas, NumPy, and Matplotlib, the dataset was cleaned, transformed, analyzed, and visualized to generate actionable business insights.
+Using Python, these issues were resolved before importing the cleaned dataset into Power BI for visualization and dashboard creation.

+The final deliverables include a cleaned dataset, Python notebook, interactive Power BI dashboard, and a comprehensive business report with actionable recommendations.

-## Business Objectives
+# Business Objectives

-This project answers questions such as:
+This project answers key business questions such as:

 - How many employees are in each department?
 - Which department has the highest average salary?
-- Which department performs best?
+- Which departments perform best?
 - Which city has the largest workforce?
-- What data quality issues exist?
+- How are salaries distributed across departments?
-- What recommendations can improve business performance?
+- What workforce trends can management use for better decision-making?

-## Tools & Libraries
+# Tools & Technologies

+### Data Preparation

 - Python
 - Pandas
 - NumPy

+### Data Visualization

 - Matplotlib
+- Microsoft Power BI

+### Business Intelligence

+- Power Query
+- DAX
+- Interactive Dashboards

+### Development Environment

 - Jupyter Notebook

-## Dataset
+# Dataset

-The dataset contains employee information including:
+The employee dataset contains information including:

 - Employee ID
 - Name